Applying to the B.A. Program in International Management (BWL)

 For applicants with school leaving certificates obtained prior to the current year who need to provide proof language proficiency, as outlined below, the application period closes on July 15.

-If you are unable to submit this documentary proof with your application, any notification of admission you receive will be conditional on its having been supplied by the stated date.
+If you are unable to submit this documentary proof for Danish or Spanish with your application, any notification of admission you receive will be conditional on its having been supplied by the stated date.
 Your admission will irrevocably expire after that date, if we have not received the required proof by then.